OPEnSLab-OSU/eDNA/README.md

 ## Future
 The main things that we are currently working on are:
- - Determining the cross contamination between filters (samples).
  - Brainstorming ways to increase cross contamination if it falls below desired margins.
  - Implementing a better way of monitoring the amount of volume sampled.

 In addition to the previously mentioned tasks, we are planning to work on the following in the near future:
  - Redesign of the main control board/electronics hardware.
  - Making the User Interface more friendly to less technical users.
  - Decreasing the amount of cross contamination between samples (depends on the testing currently happening).
+ - Addomg a Depth Sensor

 ## Resource List